 MDRSESCO – Software for the Masses

-All the software described herein was designed and implemented by MARK DANA ROCKMAN Email: usermark at mdrsesco dot biz.
+The software described herein, except where otherwise noted, was designed and implemented by MARK DANA ROCKMAN Email: usermark at mdrsesco dot biz.
+Developed using C# and C++ with .Net Framework and INTEROP aka P/Invoke.
+Some applications run as Windows NT Services.

 BigDigitClock displays the current time-of-day.
 This seems trivial, but at a radio station, with three analog clocks, that are supposed to be synchronized with a GPS time-source, but aren’t, this app fills a void.
 Together with the KeepClockUpdated daemon, BigDigitClock let’s announcers know when to begin speaking at the start of a live broadcast.
 [BigDigitClock-BASIC]